 Though this city has the highest living cost, if you have a decent job, you have nothing to worry about.

 Some families will choose Da’an District due to its access to family-friendly hotspots like Da’an park.
-Whereas, others will choose Neihu due to it being close to the Taipei American School.
+Whereas, others will pick Neihu due to it being close to the Taipei American School.

 If you’re younger and have plenty of disposable income, you’ll love Xinyi District.
 It’s expensive, but it’s home to a good number of nightclubs and bars.